gbrivate/jenkins-x-guide/README.md

 ## myproject will be the name you have defined into your glcoud account.
 gcloud config set project myproject

+## To know if the gcloud has been set up correctly run
+gcloud info

 ```

 ** This is necessary because you may have other projects, and wen you run Jx create, is very important that you have set up the right gcloud project.